HBPVIS/ZeroBuf/README.md

   static-sized elements
 * Access to arrays using raw pointers, iterators, std::array, std::string and std::vector
+* Conversion to and from a JSON representation

 # Extensions to flatbuffers grammar

 * Arrays can have an optional fixed size specified as part of the type, e.g., ```matrix:[float:16]``` for a 16 value float array
+* byte and ubyte data is base64 encoded in JSON, int8_t and uint8_t are represented as value arrays